osspool/commerce-be/docs/api/commerce/order.md

 ```

 > **Stock behavior (web checkout):** Stock is **reserved** at checkout (in `StockEntry.reservedQuantity`) to prevent oversells, then **committed/decremented** when an admin fulfills the order.
 Reservations auto-expire if not fulfilled.
+> **Payment init failure:** If payment initialization fails, the backend cancels the order, marks payment as `failed`, and releases the reservation immediately.

 ### Frontend Checkout Flow